ros2/ros2_documentation/source/Releases/Beta2-Overview.rst

 Supported Platforms
 -------------------

-We support ROS 2 Beta 2 on three platforms: Ubuntu 16.04 (Xenial), Mac OS X 10.12 (Sierra), and Windows 10.
+We support ROS 2 Beta 2 on three platforms: Ubuntu 16.04 (Xenial), macOS 10.12 (Sierra), and Windows 10.
 We provide both binary packages and instructions for how to compile from source for all 3 platforms (see `install instructions <../Installation>` as well as `documentation <http://docs.ros2.org/beta2/>`__).

 Features